Identifor released the following Press Release at 8:44 a.m. this morning.

 Their work is based on landmark research by prominent professors Howard Gardner of Harvard, George McCloskey of the Philadelphia College of Osteopathic Medicine (PCOM), and John Holland of Johns Hopkins University.
 They worked closely with Autism Speaks, a national advocacy organization, and with Celebrate the Children (CTC), a school in Denville, NJ that focuses on children with various emotional and intellectual differences.
 They also partnered with Florida International University (FIU) and Dartmouth College to initiate research on the effectiveness of the tools and a variety of other organizations to support teens and adults using their tools in schools, workplaces and housing settings.

-Unlike other systems of testing and measurement, which can be tedious, difficult or impossible to perform for someone with Autism Spectrum Disorder (ASD), RedMoonPie platform features a series of games that are specifically designed to capture and maintain the attention of those with ASD.
+Unlike other systems of testing and measurement, which can be tedious, difficult or impossible to perform for someone with Autism Spectrum Disorder (ASD), RedMoonPie platform features a series of games like their best bingo app that are specifically designed to capture and maintain the attention of those with ASD.
 Identifor’s games ensures a high level of engagement amongst users and, in turn, yield the most relevant results.
 From there, a unique dashboard for each user shows the individual’s abilities, strengths and career interest and the jobs others with similar interest have enjoyed.

 The algorithms the platform uses for student assessments were developed by an award-winning team of psychologists with decades of experience assessing and developing talent for large corporations.
 To analyze the data it collects, Identifor employs objective and quantifiable performance metrics based on Multiple Intelligences (based on research by Harvard’s Howard Gardner), Executive Functions (based on research by PCOM’s George McClosky) and Holland Occupational Themes (or RIASEC, based on research by John Holland).
 This information provides parents, educators and clinicians a common language for discussing individual education plans (IEPs) and transition plans.